networkguild/netconf-cli/README.md

 See [example](examples/filters.xml)

 ### Commands
-All commands below assumes that you have `NETCONF_PASSWORD` and `NETCONF_USERNAME` environment variables set.
-Or else using defaults.
+All commands below assumes that you have `NETCONF_PASSWORD` and `NETCONF_USERNAME` environment variables set, or else using defaults.
+Global flags are available for all commands, see above or `netconf --help`.

 `Use "netconf [command] --help" for more information about a command` is best resource for examples.